angusturner/angusturner.github.io/_posts/2017-11-03-pytorch-gaussian-mixture-model.markdown

 In practice mixture models are used for a variety of statistical learning problems such as classification, image segmentation and clustering.
-My own interest stems from their role as part of an increasingly diverse family of generative models.
-Generative models are those which explicitly model the data generation process.
-Though it is not always the goal, this permits new data points to be sampled from the same distribution as the training data.
-In this context mixture models are an important precursor to VAEs and GANs (topics for a later post).
+My own interest stems from their role as an important precursor to more advanced generative models.
+For example, [variational autoencoders] provide a framework for learning mixture distributions with an infinite number of components and can model complex high dimensional data such as images.

 In this blog I will offer a brief introduction to the gaussian mixture model and implement it in PyTorch.
 The full code will be available on my [github].